 Ah, the joys of cleaning the house.
-One of the most polarizing household chores is vacuuming – you either love it or hate it, there doesn’t seem to be much middle ground.
+One of the most polarizing household chores is vacuuming – you either love it or hate it; there doesn’t seem to be much middle ground.
 Speaking of the ground, can you even imagine trying to get those annoying particles out of your carpet without a vacuum cleaner?
 We can’t either.
 You may find yourself wondering, “who invented the vacuum cleaner?”
 If so, keep reading.
 We will cover this and everything you need to know about the history of vacuum cleaners.

 Who Invented The Vacuum Cleaner?

 So, who invented the vacuum cleaner?
 We believe we should celebrate the genius behind this cleaning miracle.
 On June 8, 1869, an inventor named Ives McGaffey patented the first sweeping machine.
-This wasn’t the motorized vacuum we’re used to, but it laid the foundation for other inventors to improve on his wood and canvas rug cleaner.
+It wasn’t the motorized vacuum we’re used to, but it laid the foundation for other inventors to improve on his wood and canvas rug cleaner.

 A History Of Modern Vacuum Cleaners